School Rumble

-Del Rey Manga published the English translation of the first 16 volumes of School Rumble in physical format.
+In North America, Del Rey Manga published the English translation of the first 16 volumes of School Rumble in physical format.
 In the translation, Del Rey Manga maintained the traditional Japanese name order to preserve puns based on the characters' names.
 Kodansha USA published the English translation in digital format.
 Funimation published the first and second anime seasons and the Extra Class OVAs in English.
-School Rumble has been translated into additional languages, although the final two episodes, the video games, and guidebooks have yet to be released outside Japan.

 The manga was well received by Japanese-language readers; several volumes have appeared in the top manga sales charts.
 The North American English translations were less popular, but still ranked several times in the top 100 as well as ranking 145th for overall manga series sales in 2008.
 Critics of the English-language translation have been positive overall, praising Kobayashi for his art style and overall use of humor.
 However, the manga has received some criticism, mostly centered on some of the jokes and repetitive plot.
 The anime adaptation also sold well in Japan and was praised by Kobayashi and—for the English-language translation—critics.
 The decision by Media Factory to aggressively pursue its intellectual property rights for School Rumble is believed by proponents of fansubs to have had a negative impact on the franchise's release and sales in the North American market.